FileMaker Cloud for AWS 1.18.0 Getting Started Guide

 - Amazon Account Number: Your Amazon account number.
 To locate it on the AWS Management Console, click Support, choose Support Center, and view your 12-digit account number at the upper right.

-- Host Name: Create a host name for FileMaker Cloud.
+- Host Name: Create a host name for FileMaker Cloud for AWS.
 This name appears in the server URL, and cannot exceed 40 characters.

 - Password: Create a password.
 The password must have from 8 to 128 characters and include three of these four character types: uppercase letter, lowercase letter, number, and symbol.